Education and Training Resources

 - Communication and teamwork

 Collaborative Institutional Training Initiative (CITI) offers two human subject research protection courses, one for researchers conducting biomedical research and one for researchers conducting social and behavioral research.
-You should choose the course that applies to the majority of your research.
-Visit UC Davis CITI information regarding required training.
+Choose the course that applies to the majority of your research.
+Visit the UC Davis CITI information section of the UC Davis Office of Research website regarding required training.